jdrichardsappacad/react-2021/week-14/practices/12-react-forms/README.md

 ## Creating a simple form

-To learn how to create an HTML form in React, you'll create a `ContactUs` function component that'll contain a simple "Contact Us" form.
+To learn how to create an HTML form in React, you'll create a `ContactUs` functional component that'll contain a simple "Contact Us" form.
 The form will initially contain just three fields:

 - Name - The name of the user filling out the form